gitter-badger/0/README.md

 Declarative Core-Composed System Orchestration Template
 =======================================================

-An opinionated minimal primitive-component-based development and runtime system template for declarative front- and back-ends that deploys and automatically tests itself.
+An opinionated [ccjson](https://github.com/LogicCores/ccjson) powered minimal primitive-component-based development, and runtime system template for declarative front- and back-ends that deploys and automatically tests itself.

 > Create stable static assets for deployment from your dynamic source logic.